Cray-HPE/docs-csm/operations/iuf/IUF.md

 ### Log files

-IUF stores detailed information in log files which are stored on a Ceph Block Device typically mounted at `/etc/cray/upgrade/`.
+IUF stores detailed information in log files which are stored on a Ceph block device typically mounted at `/etc/cray/upgrade/`.
 The default log file directory location can be overridden with the `iuf -b` and `iuf --log-dir` options (see `iuf -h` for details).

 Log files are organized by activity identifiers, for example `admin-230127`.
 The top-level `state` directory contains information internal to the implementation of IUF and is most often uninteresting to the administrator.